 What is the Federal Debt?

-The two basic measures of federal debt are debt held by the public and gross debt:
+The two basic measures of federal debt are debt held by the public and total public debt:

-Debt held by the public: the most common measure of federal debt and includes debt held by individuals, institutional investors, the Federal Reserve, state and local governments, and international investors.
-As of August 31, 2020, the total amount of US debt held by the public was $20.7 trillion.
+Federal Debt Held by the Public: the most common measure of federal debt and includes debt held by individuals, institutional investors, the Federal Reserve, state and local governments, and international investors.
+As of June 30, 2023, the total amount of US debt held by the public was over $25 trillion.

-Gross debt: includes debt held by the public plus debt held by federal trust funds and other government accounts.
+Total Public Debt: is the federal debt held by the public plus debt held by federal trust funds and other government accounts.
 Social security comprises the largest percentage of debt held by federal trust funds and other government programs.
-As of August 31, 2020, the total amount of US gross debt was $26.6 trillion.
+As of June 30, 2022, the total amount of US gross debt was above $32 trillion.

 Source: Federal Reserve Bank of St. Louis